 Outbreak management guidance

-Practical guidance to support COVID-19 outbreak management planning and preparation in residential aged care facilities.
+The Commission’s practical guidance to support COVID-19 outbreak management planning and preparation in residential aged care facilities is currently being reviewed and updated.

 Lessons learned from COVID-19 outbreaks in 2021